hyamamoto/hackerrank-core/README.md

     -waId        Your Wolfram*Alpha APPID.
 This option is required to solve #11001+.

-Name      : **Userstats**
+Name      : **Splash Userstats**
-Main class: jp.freepress.hackerrank.UserstatsMain
+Main class: jp.freepress.hackerrank.SplashUserstatsMain
 Description: This logins and gets a single user status from the rank leader board.

 Usage: